Edward R. Hills House: Wright's design

 Existing and new walls, alike, were covered in uniform, lightly textured, pale stucco from the ground up to – and including – the eave soffit.
 A continuous canted ledge of painted redwood stretched around the house below the second floor windows.
 Additional redwood trim was employed in rectangles to wrap around each corner on the second floor.
 All windows and doors in the home were fashioned in leaded glass with nickel caming.
 The unvarying glass pattern was a variation of the typical Prairie muntin bar design and consisted of a frame of narrow rectangular and trapezoidal panes surrounding a single large glass pane.
 Wright arranged most windows into one of two ensembles – one for each floor – to unify his design.
 In five locations on the first floor, double casement windows or full length French doors were flanked by two more isolated, narrow casements.
 All openings on the second floor were composed of paired casements topped by a single transom light.
 A cantilevered, rectangular bay, which formed a focal point on the second level of the street (east) elevation, contained a band of four such three-piece windows and was subtly bookended by two deeply inset casements.

 The remodel brought ample exterior space to the house.
 Matching porches extended into the front and rear yard on either side of the north-facing, vertical entry and stair tower.
 Both porches were terminated in a broad stair between elongated planting piers.
 Aside from additional planters below the living room window and outside the stairway window, the yard was simply landscaped.
 A low concrete wall topped by a similarly short wrought iron fence was incorporated sometime after construction to enclose the yard along the south and east lot lines.
 This fence continued along the eastern edge of Nathan Moore's property to the corner of Forest Avenue and Superior Street.
 The sidewalk at the front entrance was demarcated by Roman brick piers topped by glass-globed light fixtures.
 The yard additionally featured an original ticket booth from the 1893 World's Columbian Exposition which Moore had purchased and relocated to the site.

+Post–remodeling

 Hills ownership and alterations (1907–1965)

 Although construction was completed sometime in late 1906 or early 1907, Nathan Moore's daughter did not move in right away.
 In fact, Mary was not wed to lawyer Edward Rowland Hills until January 1908.
 Instead, two successive families rented the house from Moore.
 The Hills resided at 335 Superior Street, a house located north of the Moore House until sometime in 1911 or 1912.